-PE 271 Introduction to Athletic Training: The course is designed to provide introductory information in athletic training aligned with current NATA Athletic Training Education Competencies.
+AX 711 - Athletic Training Principles - The course is designed to provide introductory information in athletic training aligned with current NATA Athletic Training Education Competencies.
 Concepts of professional development and responsibilities, risk management, pathology of sports injury, management skills, and general medical conditions will be presented.
-Students will experience practical application and testing of skills in the concurrent PE 272 Introduction to Athletic Training Lab.
+Students will learn skills related basic concepts of prevention, evaluation, first aid, therapeutic treatment, and rehabilitation.